 This course focuses on basic direct-current (DC) electronics, along with the technical math required for an electronics technician.
 Students are introduced to the concepts of voltage, current, and resistance, along with Ohm's law.
 Components discussed include conductors, semiconductors, insulators, and resistors, along with their characteristics in circuits.
 The course also covers the application of resistors in series, parallel, and complex circuits.
 Magnetism concepts, transducers, and basic types of switches are introduced, along with the use of a digital multimeter, and an introduction to schematics.
 Students are also introduced to the basic concepts of soldering.
 Shop safety is stressed throughout the course.
-Towards the end of the course, students will be given a "Benchmark Lab" - a culmination of what was presented in the ELT1001 class.
-The grade for this lab will count as one-half of the course lab grade.
+Towards the end of the course, students will be given a "Benchmark Lab.
 Upon completion of this class, students should understand the concepts of voltage, current, and resistance, and how various DC components act in series, parallel, and complex circuits.

-ELT1002 - AC Theory and Control Devices | 4 Semester Credit Hours (62.5 Hours Didactic, 61 Hours Lab) Prerequisite: ELT1001
+ELT1002LEC - AC Theory and Control Devices Lecture | 2 Semester Credit Hours (62.5 Hours Didactic) Prerequisite: ELT1001LEC, ELT1001LAB